 sociologist and culture critic in Vienna, Austria

-Dr Monica Titton is a fashion scholar and culture critic living and working in Vienna, Austria.
-She received her Ph.D. in Sociology from the University of Vienna (2015) and currently works as a postdoctoral researcher at the Austrian Center for Fashion Research at the Academy of Fine Arts Vienna and as a lecturer in fashion history at the University of Applied Arts Vienna.
+Dr. Monica Titton is a sociologist, fashion scholar and culture critic living and working in Vienna, Austria.
+She received her Ph.D. in Sociology from the University of Vienna (2015) and currently works as a Senior Scientist at the University of Applied Arts Vienna.

 Her recent publications include: